 Conditions to comply after receiving the certificate:

-The certificate granted to the foreign venture capital (FVC) is subject to following conditions:
+The certificate granted to the foreign venture capital (FVC) is subject to the following conditions:

 - Shall always abide by the provisions of the Act.

-- Shall appoint a domestic custodian for purpose of custody of securities
+- Shall appoint a domestic custodian for the purpose of custody of securities

 - Shall enter into an arrangement with a designated bank for the purpose of operating a special non-resident rupee or foreign currency account.